raphacamilo/project-sass/README.md

 `node >= 12.x`
 `npm >= 6.x`

-Run `npm` to install the dependencies,
+Run `npm i` to install the dependencies,
 Now run `gulp watch` to initialize the localhost.

 Or case you ***don't want*** to do all this just open the index.html in *`src/index.html`*, but the site may not work properly.